perchrh/aws-s3-demo/README.md

 ### 2 Configure AWS credentials etc ###
 Get the access key and the secret access key from the "Access keys" tab on the "Security Credentials" page under "My Account", in AWS.
 Create a new Access Key and download the keyfile.
 The keyfile contains the two mentioned keys.
+There is a guide from Amazon if you need more information, http://docs.aws.amazon.com/java-sdk/latest/developer-guide/setup-credentials.html

 Set credentials in the AWS credentials profile file on your local system, located at:
 ~/.aws/credentials on Linux, macOS, or Unix